 MAT 118 is a non-calculus course that surveys various topics in mathematics that do not require a background in precalculus or calculus; it is designed for students who do not intend to take further courses in mathematics.

 For students whose high school preparation is insufficient to begin the MAT curriculum, or to enroll in another course applicable to the D.E.C. category C requirement, Mathematical and Statistical Reasoning, there are two review courses numbered MAP 101 and MAP 103.
 These courses do not carry graduation credit.
 MAP 103, a skills course, is for students who need further work in high school algebra and related topics before continuing with calculus or other mathematics.
 Some students, upon completing MAP 103, are able to pass the Mathematics Placement Examination at a level that allows them to go directly into MAT 125 or MAT 131.

 The Department of Mathematics offers a placement examination which indicates the level of mathematical preparation of each student.
-The score on the examination is used to place the student in appropriate courses in mathematics, applied mathematics and statistics, biology, chemistry, and physics.
-It tests the student's skills at the time the test is taken; students are advised to study beforehand.
-There is a preliminary version of the examination given prior to orientation; all incoming students, including transfers, should take the preliminary placement examination.
-This exam is used only for registration purposes and cannot be used to fulfill graduation requirements.
-The preliminary score becomes invalid after two semesters.
+The score on the examination is used to place the student in appropriate courses in mathematics, applied mathematics and statistics, biology, computer science, chemistry, and physics.
+It tests the student's skills at the time the test is taken; students are advised to review their mathematics beforehand.

 The placement exam consists of several parts; not all students will take all parts of the exam.
 Part I covers high school algebra, Part II deals with 12th year high school Mathematics (precalculus), and Part III covers single-variable calculus.
 The outcome of the test is one of nine levels: